martint17r/encodingjs/README.md

 // Output: {Foo:bar Fubar:bob}
 ```

+## Undefined vs. empty values

+Except for pointers, it is not possible in go to differentiate between undefined and
+empty values.
+Implement the Unmarshaler interface to flag the difference if you need it.

 ## Shortcomings

 error path from otto is untested - I have not found a way to trigger these.